 This is probably the most conflicting information regarding alcohol consumption.
 It’s true that red wine contains antioxidants called polyphenols that may be helpful in preventing damage to your blood vessels.
 Red wine may also increase HDL cholesterol (the “good” cholesterol).
 However, if you consume heavy amounts of alcohol daily, including red wine, it can increase your risk for cardiovascular disease and stroke.
 It is generally not recommended to start drinking (for health benefits or otherwise) if you do not already do so, and if you do drink, to drink moderately.

-Keep in mind that the above recommendations are for healthy adults, and do not necessarily apply to individuals with hypertension, diabetes, high cholesterol, or those with a compromised liver or kidneys.
-Such individuals should consult their healthcare provider about whether or not they can safely consume alcohol.
+Keep in mind that the above recommendations are for healthy adults, and do not necessarily apply to those with hypertension, diabetes, high cholesterol, or those with a compromised liver or kidneys.
+Make sure to consult your healthcare provider about whether or not you can safely consume alcohol.
 Those on medications such as ACE inhibitors, beta-blockers, or nitroglycerin should be particularly careful due to their interactions with alcohol.

-What are some tips to consider when consuming alcohol?
+What are some tips to consider when drinking alcohol?

 Exercise discretion when drinking, particularly if you have hypertension.